 - Admission to the Museum of African American History

 - Admission to the JFK Library and Museum

 - Admission to Plimoth Plantation

 - Time to explore the town of Plymouth

 - Admission to the Heritage Garden and Museum

 - "Dunn Buggy" Tour in Provincetown

 - Baggage service for one piece of luggage per traveler

-- Accommodations and breakfasts for coach driver
+- Accommodations. group meals and baggage service for the coach driver

 - Taxes and gratuities